chromium-for-lambda/chromium-binaries/README.md

 We thoroughly test our binaries before publishing.
 But feel free to [create an issue](https://github.com/chromium-for-lambda/binaries/issues) if you experience unexpected behaviour.

 ## FAQ
-## Got an example codebase that is actually using this?
-Yes.
-Please take a look at [this](https://github.com/chromium-for-lambda/playwright-screenshot/blob/main/src/index.ts).

 ### Am I supposed to just trust your binaries?
-Where is the script to compile for myself?
-With [our pro plan](https://pro.chromiumforlambda.org) you get read access to an extra GitHub repository where we keep and update the scripts to compile Chromium from scratch.
+Our binaries are compiled [in a Github action](https://github.com/chromium-for-lambda/chromium-binaries/actions).
+This means you can follow exactly how our Chromium binaries are built, from source to deployment.
+This means you can verify the integrity and quality of our binaries, and have a better understanding of the process that goes into creating them.

 ### What is the difference between automatic and manual installation?
 Automatic installation uses environment variables to configure Playwright/Puppeteer to download Lambda-compatible binaries.
 Manual installation requires downloading the zip file containing required dependencies and uploading to Lambda manually.